 MOBILE CRISIS MANAGEMENT

-Please call 911 or visit the emergency room for physical injuries and medical or life-threatening emergencies.
+Please call 911 (ASK FOR A CIT TRAINED OFFICER) or visit the emergency room for physical injuries and medical or life-threatening emergencies.

 VAYA Health LME/MCO * Access Center: (800) 849-6127 http://vayahealth.com/